DHS secretary insists on funding sanctuary cities despite Trump promise to cut off grants

 The grant money, available annually, is essentially set aside for localities, who apply to Homeland Security to spend the money on specific expenses.
 If any localities were going to be excluded for being sanctuary cities or for other reasons, it would have been done so already, according to the three people.

-County Counsel James R. Williams confirmed Santa Clara County, Calif. — a sanctuary area — continues to apply for DHS grant funding, including emergency preparedness grants.
+County Counsel James R. Williams confirmed Santa Clara County, Calif. — a sanctuary area — continues to apply for DHS grant funding, including emergency preparedness grants, after the county and others sued the Trump administration.

 "It's frustrating for officers and agents who work to support localities not supporting them," said one of the former employees who has heard complaints about sanctuary cities funding from those in the department.

-A series of lawsuits involving the funding of sanctuary cites are pending but they pertain to Department of Justice money.
+A series of lawsuits involving the funding of sanctuary cites are pending about grants.
 So far, as the cases wind through the courts, judges have disagreed on whether to allow the administration to withhold federal money.
 In March, a federal judge in Northern California allowed Trump to withhold grants.
 But in April a federal appeals court in Chicago that the administration could not withhold federal funds because that power belongs to Congress.

 Immigration groups following the issue say the administration never asked Congress to exclude sanctuary cities.
 Messages left for the House and Senate appropriations homeland security subcommittees were not returned.